Justme017/Space-Detective/README.md

 # Merai - A Space Detective 🔭

-A beautiful and interactive Streamlit web application for exploring visible astronomical objects from any location and time.
+A beautiful and interactive Flask web application for exploring visible astronomical objects from any location and time.
 Discover planets, stars, and celestial objects with detailed information and an interactive sky chart.

 ## ✨ Features